 Creating a Raspberry Pi Computer

-You can build your personal computer thanks to the Raspberry compute modules 4.
+You can build your personal computer thanks to the Raspberry comput modules 4.
 With this computer, you can edit photos & videos and power two 4k screens.
-Also, the computer has Bluetooth 5.0 connectivity and two USB 3.0 ports.
+Also, the laptop has Bluetooth 5.0 connectivity and two USB 3.0 ports.

 A Raspberry Pi 4 desktop kit that has the following: